hal-platform/hal/README.md

 # HAL 9000 #

+## Deploying Your Application with HAL 9000 ##

+So, you want to use HAL 9000 to deploy your application?
+There are a few things you need to do.

+1. Get your application into out Github Enterprise server, if it's not already.
+2. Learn how to use the HAL 9000 web interface - send an email to webcore@quickenloans.com and we can show you how.
+3. Contact Keymasters and request that push permission groups be created.
+These groups will be used to determine who can push your application to test and beta.
+Note that only keymasters can push to prod.
+Alternatively, you can skip this step and HAL will give permission to any users who are listed as collaborators on your Github repository.
+4. Collect the required information:
+    -   What environments and servers will your application be deployed to? (test1www1, test1beta1, etc.)
+    -   What directory on those machines will your application live in? (/var/www/application, etc.)
+    -   What command, if any, do you use to build your application?
+This is commonly a shell script that lives within your repository and tells HAL what should be done prior to pushing your code.
+It must return 0 on success or 1 on failure.
+        - This command has access to the following environment variables.
+            - `HAL_ENVIRONMENT`: The environment your application was built for (typically test, beta, or prod)
+    -   What command, if any, do you need to run after deploying your application?
+This is called a post-push command and is commonly used to restart services, fix permissions, or finalize deployment.
+It must return o on success and 1 on failure.
+        - This command has access to the following environment variables.
+            - `HAL_HOSTNAME`: The hostname of the remote server.
+            - `HAL_ENVIRONMENT`: The environment the application was built for.
+            - `HAL_PATH`: The path the application was pushed to.
+            - `HAL_COMMIT`: The Git commit that was built.
+            - `HAL_GITREF`: The Git branch or tag name that was built.
+            - `HAL_BUILDID`: The unique build ID.
+5. Take the above required information and ask a HAL 9000 admin to add your repository.
+There are already HAL admins on many teams that you can speak with.
+If you don't know any, then feel free to email webcore@quickenloans.com.

 ## Contributing ##

 HAL 9000 uses a MySQL database as a back-end.
 In order to develop HAL 9000 you will need to install MySQL (or MariaDB) on your system.